-Most of the Transkei, roughly 45,000 sq km (over 11 million acres), is communal land with incredible potential to feed not only itself, but also the surrounding regions.
-While, among the people there is a desire to tap the agricultural potential, there is also a general lack of understanding about how to do this.
+Most of the Transkei, which is roughly 11 million acres, is communal tribal land with incredible potential to feed not only itself but also the surrounding regions.
+Although the people have a desire to tap the agricultural potential, there is a general lack of understanding about how to do this.
 Traditionally, the white commercial farmers of South Africa have been the main food producers.
-Alternatively, the people of Transkei have been trying to farm the land, but with little training and with very labor intensive methodologies.
-These systems and traditions were protected under apartheid.
-To effect change, a couple of things have to be accomplished.
-First, the native people need to understand that they are capable of being a major food producer in the region.
-And second, comprehensive agricultural training is needed to teach the people how to yield the best from the land.
-With these two changes, some patience and a lot of hard work, the people will see big rewards.
+The people of the Transkei have been trying to farm the land, but with little training and few farming implements, they have had poor results.
+During the apartheid era, the white South African farmers intentionally made it difficult for them to develop any sustainable agriculture development.